lovevery-digital/lovevery-homework/README.md

 1. Please clone the repo into your own **private repo** in order to complete the assignment.
 1. In addition to completing the implementation that the repo describes, please **edit this README** and provide one or two paragraphs explaining what you did, why, and how you tested it.
 You may include ideas for future enhancement, if you have anything to call out.
-1. When you're ready for us to take a look, share your private repo with the email addresses that your recuiter sent with the link to this assigment.
+1. When you're ready for us to take a look, share your private repo with the email addresses that your recruiter sent with the link to this assigment.

 ## The Project